-19. 41% of stressed employees believe that the stress is negatively impacting their productivity.
+21. 41% of stressed employees believe that stress negatively impacts their productivity.

-Since stress has such a major impact on wellbeing (and productivity), employers would be wise to include compensation as a means of alleviating stress.
-Paid vacation leaves, raises, wellness programs, bonuses, and flexible work schedules are all ways that could positively alleviate stress.
+Since stress has a major impact on wellbeing (and productivity), employers would be wise to include compensation to alleviate stress.
+Paid vacation leaves, raise, wellness programs, bonuses, and flexible work schedules are all ways that could positively alleviate stress.

-Two of the biggest stresses that employees have on their minds are their jobs and the finances.
+Two of the biggest stresses employees have on their minds are their jobs and finances.

 If you have 70% of your employees worrying about these during work time, you have your employees not working while on work time more often than not.
 28% of employees spend less than 1 hour of work time each week worrying; another 50% spend up to five hours per week, and 16% spend 10 hours a week.
 There is also an additional 6% spending 15 hours on worrying.

-All of this is equating to poorer productivity and even mental health in your workplace.
+All of this equates to poorer productivity and even mental health in your workplace.